Recovery of Attorney's Fees in Tampa

 client is both initially and ultimately responsible for the payment of

-firm represents clients on the basis of an initial retainer/cost deposit
+represents clients on the basis of an initial retainer/cost deposit placed

 Even though the ultimate responsibility for the payment of fees and costs lies with the client, Florida Statute 61.16 provides a mechanism for trial judges to order one party to contribute to, or pay all of, the attorney's fees and costs of the other client, as equity and justice may require.
 This concept of "fee shifting" is used by the courts to assure that both parties have equal access to quality representation in pursuing their claims.
 The most often used term by trial judges, when awarding fees from one party to the other, is that the award is intended to "level the playing field" between the parties.
 If the fee shifting was not allowed, the litigant with control of the family finances would be able to secure competent counsel, while the spouse without access to funds might be left poorly represented or, even worse, unrepresented.